Shopping for a new 401(k) provider for your small business? Here is our guide to evaluating 401(k) provider options in 2022.

 So you’re shopping for an improved 401(k) plan, congrats!
 Whether you inherited a clunky plan from your predecessor or you’ve outgrown your current solution, there’s a lot to keep track of.
-The good news is with the Department of Labor cracking down on bad 401(k) providers, it’s easier now to identify the good 401(k) providers from the duds.
-Use this 401(k) shopping checklist to quickly identify winners and build a short list of your ideal providers.
+The good news is with the Department of Labor cracking down on bad 401(k) providers, it’s easier now to identify the best 401(k) providers from the duds.
+Use this 401(k) shopping checklist and this 401(k) provider comparison worksheet to quickly identify winners and build a short list of your ideal providers.
 This guide will help you compare 401(k) plan providers and choose one that serves your needs.

 Before I go on, if you take only one thing away from this post, I recommend this: be prepared — before you enter a vendor call — and ask simple and direct yes/no questions to get around fancy marketing speak.
 (For example, “help selecting and monitoring investments” does NOT necessarily mean that your 401(k) provider is taking on the fiduciary liability associated with your plan’s investments.
 Try asking specifically for the legal type of fiduciary that provides the most protection, a 3(38) fiduciary: “Responsible for selecting and monitoring investments, acts as the 3(38) fiduciary.”)

 The work a 401(k) provider does can be divided into five categories: